Our Philosophy and Vision

 Language

-Montessori believe child has enormous capacity to absorb the new words and was a great believer in indirect preparation.
+Montessori believed the child has enormous capacity to absorb the new words and was a great believer in indirect preparation.
 By this we mean that she found clever ways in which children can learn how to do things without even realising that that is what they are doing.
 Many of the practical life and sensorial exercises were designed with this in mind.
 When the child is sensitive to learning, we begin to teach the phonetic sounds of the letters; we then move on to word building and recognition, and then book reading.

 Montessori found that writing comes as part of the child’s natural desire to express his or her new knowledge and nearly always precedes reading.
 This is why we teach writing alongside reading using the moveable alphabet.